Woman killed in Taunton crash after suspect flees State Police

 TAUNTON - A woman was killed when her car was struck by a man who was being investigated by State Police.

 At about 2 p.m. in Middleboro Monday, members of a State Police narcotics task force attempted to stop a Toyota Highlander being driven by 34-year-old Hector Bannister-Sanchez of Medford.
-The suspect allegedly drove away at a high rate of speed.
+The suspect, the target of an ongoing investigation, allegedly drove away at a high rate of speed.

 State Police say members of the task force were in unmarked cruisers and did not chase the suspect.

-The suspect's SUV crashed into a car on Kingman Road in Taunton several minutes later.
-A woman in the other car suffered fatal injuries.
-Her identity has not been released.
+Several minutes later, Bannister-Sanchez's SUV crashed into a Ford Fusion being driven by 54-year-old Lori Ann Medeiros on Kingman Road in Taunton.
+Medeiros, a Middleboro resident, was killed in the crash.

+"On social media they were saying they were being chased by the police.
+Well, no they weren't because the police weren't here," said neighbor Dennis Burns.

-Police said Bannister-Sanchez fled on foot after the crash but was stopped by bystanders and a trooper.
+Police said Bannister-Sanchez fled on foot after the crash but was stopped by a good Samaritan and a trooper.

+"I guess he ran right of his sneakers because they were sitting out in front of the mailbox," Burns said.

+Bannister-Sanchez is being charged with manslaughter, reckless motor vehicle homicide and negligent motor vehicle homicide.
+He was taken to Morton Hospital for treatment of non-life-threatening injuries and then released.
+He will be arraigned in Taunton District Court Tuesday.

 for more features.